 Check out EconHarmony!

-The Committee on Economic Education will sponsor a poster session at the 2014 ASSA Meetings in Philadelphia devoted to active learning strategies across the economics curriculum.
+AEA-CEE Call for Poster Session Proposals.The Committee on Economic Education will sponsor a poster session at the 2015 ASSA Meetings in Boston devoted to active learning strategies across the economics curriculum.
 Instead of papers, session presenters will prepare large visual poster summaries of their work, which will be mounted in an exhibition room to allow presenters to talk directly with session participants. click here for more...

 AEAStat Call for Papers.
 The AEA Committee on Economic Statistics (AEAStat) will sponsor three sessions on economic measurement at the January 2015 ASSA Meetings in Boston.
 The Committee solicits both individual papers and proposals for sessions of three or four papers.
 The Committee is interested in receiving submissions in any area of economics, especially topics making use of new and unexplored datasets.
 Examples of topics of interest include (but are not restricted to): the duration of unemployment and its causes; mortgage and credit markets; financial risk in the household, business, and banking sectors; how the diffusion of innovation across firms contributes to productivity growth; and how income inequality, economic mobility and economic opportunities in the U.S. today compare with other countries and with earlier times.
 One of the three sessions organized by the Committee will be published in the AER Papers & Proceedings.
 Abstracts are due by April 15, 2014 to Robert Moffitt, chair, Committee on Economic Statistics, firstname.lastname@example.org.
 Submissions should be PDF files and include name, institutional affiliation, and email address of all participants.